-- Email is also used as a newsletter to send advertisements, promotions, and various other content.
+- These can also be used as a newsletter to send advertisements, promotions, and various other content.

 - Easy and Fast – Composing an email is very simple and one of the fastest ways to communicate.
 We can send an email in a minute by just clicking the mouse.
 It has minimal latency and can be traded quickly.

-- Cost-effective – Email is a very convenient service for communicating with others, as several email services are available for free to individuals and organizations.
+- Cost-effective – Email is a very convenient service for communicating with others, as several email services are free to individuals and organizations.